-There are many significant metrics that must be measured on the network to assess that it is good Quality for Voice.
+There are many significant metrics that must be measured on the network to assess that it has good Quality for Voice.
 One of the most significant metrics is Jitter.
 Jitter defines the amount of time between the packets traveling on the network.
 This time must be consistent for all packets.

-All VoIP measuring solutions will measure Jitter, however, to ensure absolute quality MCS measures not only Jitter but also peak Jitter, discard Jitter as well as average Jitter.
+However, to ensure absolute quality MCS measures not only Jitter but also peak Jitter, discard Jitter as well as average Jitter.
 Why?

 Equally important is packet loss.
 MCS measures not only packet loss but also the distribution of that loss.
 Why?

 MOS score is also reported, which is the popular metric for overall VoIP health.

 Also factors that have a big impact on VoIP Quality, such as available bandwidth are supported by MCS's ability to customize the test for call lines and codecs, which consume bandwidth.

 MCS provides a sophisticated VoIP Capacity assessment, which quickly validates the number of calls/phones that can operate on any given connection.